 Day 1 Delhi

-Arrive in Delhi at any time, pickup and transfer to your hotel included.
+Arrive in Delhi at any time.
+On arrival, transfer by a Planeterra-supported project, Women on Wheels.
+This program provides safe and reliable transport for travellers, while providing a dignified livelihood for a local woman from a resource poor community.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening you will meet your fellow group members to go over the details of your trip.
 Check the notice board or ask reception where and what time the group meeting will be held.

 Day 2 Delhi (1B)